LucaDal/Logic-Tester-/README.md

 This app is still in developement so contains bugs, please don't make big projects because classes may change and it could affect old savings making them obsolete

-## Download:
+## Try it:
+1. download **LogicTester.jar** from the files
-To use the app download the LogicTester.jar then go into the command prompt and digit: java -jar yourAbsolutPath\LogicTester.jar for exemple: java -jar C:\Users\Luca\Download\LogicTester.jar
+2. open the command prompt
+3. digit: java -jar yourAbsolutPath\LogicTester.jar

+for exemple: java -jar C:\Users\Luca\Download\LogicTester.jar